pareshppp/pareshppp.github.io/_posts/dog-breed-classification/2018-10-21-dog-breed-classification-scratch.md

 ### Conclusion

 With only 20 epochs of training we achieved an accuracy of 11%.
 11% may seem very low but remember that random-chance would have given us an accuracy of less than 1%.
 To get a higher accuracy we need to use more complex models than the one we used here.
 So, in the next post we will use Transfer Learning and work on VGG16 architecture.

+The code for the entire project can be found here: <https://github.com/pareshppp/Dog-Breed-Classification>

+### Acknowledgements

+This project was based upon the Dog Breed Classification project I completed as part of Udacity's Deep Learning Nanodegree program.